openplanet-nl/nadeoapi-docs/docs/meet/matchmaking/cancel.md

 - The `matchmakingType` parameter is typically `5` (Ranked 2v2).
 For a dynamic way of retrieving those IDs see [the matchmaking summary endpoint](/meet/matchmaking/summary).
 This parameter may also be a string, i.e. `"ranked-2v2"`.
 - If a match has already been found, canceling will not do anything.
 You must join and complete the match to avoid penalties!
+- This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).

 ---